Ask the expert

 Ophthalmology is a medical discipline that’s constantly evolving and within glaucoma care specifically, there is a lot to look forward to in the next few years.
 The surgical space in glaucoma is continuing to evolve and there are new procedures expected to become available to patients that will improve surgical outcomes and safety.
 We’re also seeing laser treatment playing an increasing role as patients are looking for alternatives to eye drops to lower eye pressure.
 There’s also some exciting innovation still in the research phase looking at reversing glaucoma, rather than the current approach of preventing or stabilizing damage from the disease.
 Lastly, the COVID-19 pandemic has really accelerated the uptake of virtual glaucoma care and moving forward we’re likely to see more telehealth options available to make glaucoma care more accessible and convenient to patients.

 Ivey Eye Institute, London, ON

 Dr. Phil Hooper is a leading Canadian ophthalmologist with a clinical focus on uveitis and retinal diseases.
-He currently serves as the Chair, Council on Advocacy at the Canadian Ophthalmological Society (COS).
+He currently serves as the President of the Canadian Ophthalmological Society (COS).

 We asked Dr. Hooper your questions about eye injuries to help us better understand how they happen and steps we can take to help keep our eyes safe as we head outside for the summer.